zyrouge/beize/docs/index.md

 Identifiers are made up of alphabets (`A-Z`, `a-z`), dollar sign (`$`) and underscore (`_`).
 Numbers (`0-9`) can also be used but are not allowed at the start of an identifier.
 Keywords cannot be used as identifiers.

-Baize does not have a standard naming convention but camel-case is preferred.
+Beize does not have a standard naming convention but camel-case is preferred.

 ```
 helloWorld